newrelic/rusty-hog/README.md

 This project provides a set of scanners that use regular expressions to try and detect the presence of sensitive information, such as API keys, passwords, and personal information.
-It includes a set of regular expressions by default, but also accepts a JSON object containing your custom regular expressions.
+It includes a set of regular expressions by default, <I was here>  but also accepts a JSON object containing your custom regular expressions.

 ## How to install using downloaded binaries
 Download and unzip the [latest ZIP](https://github.com/newrelic/rusty-hog/releases/)